 - Do not build new tracks or modify existing tracks.
 Only official track developers are allowed to perform this work.

-Rotorua Mountain Bike Club was formed to advocate for and develop the sport of mountain biking in the Rotorua area.
+Rotorua Trails Trust was formed to advocate for and develop the sport of mountain biking in the Rotorua area.
 Its work involves maintaining and developing trails, athlete development, running events and cycle advocacy.